Joe Zawinul: With Weather Report

 In 1970, Zawinul founded Weather Report with Wayne Shorter.
 Their first two years emphasized a relatively open, group improvisation format similar to what Miles Davis was doing in a more rock oriented format.
 However, Zawinul started making changes with their third album, Sweetnighter.
 Funk elements such as bass guitar and wah-wah pedal began to be introduced to the band's sound.
 With the fourth album, Mysterious Traveller, the musical forms were composed similar to classical music, and the combination of jazz harmonies with 1970s groove helped move the band into its most commercially successful period.

 The band's biggest commercial success came from Zawinul's composition "Birdland" on the 1977 album Heavy Weather, which peaked at number 30 on the Billboard pop albums chart.
 "Birdland" is one of the most recognizable jazz pieces of the 1970s, recorded by The Manhattan Transfer, Quincy Jones, Maynard Ferguson, and Buddy Rich among others.
 The song won him three Grammys.

 Weather Report was active until the mid-1980s, with Zawinul and Shorter remaining the sole constant members through multiple personnel shifts.
 Shorter and Zawinul went separate ways after recording Sportin' Life, but it was discovered they had to do one more album to fulfill their contract with CBS Records.
 This Is This! therefore became the band's final album.

 In 1991, Zawinul was awarded an Honorary Doctorate of Music from Berklee College of Music and on this occasion performed with a group consisting of Matthew Garrison, Torsten de Winkel, Abe Laboriel Jr. and Melvin Butler.

 With The Zawinul Syndicate

 The Zawinul Syndicate was a jazz fusion band formed in 1988.
 It evolved out of Weather Report.

 Their style could be described as a combination of unusual grooves, driving and swinging rhythms and many borrowings from different music cultures.

 Zawinul himself stated that he gave the band its name due to a syndicate bearing more resemblance to a family than "just" a band.

-After the death of Zawinul in 2007, several members of The Zawinul Syndicate decided to reform and performing Zawinul's music live under their shortened name The Syndicate.
+After the death of Zawinul in 2007, several members of the Zawinul Syndicate decided to reform and perform Zawinul's music live under their shortened name the Syndicate.

 Several major members of the Syndicate over the years include Scott Henderson, Bobby Thomas Jr, Linley Marthe, Paco Sery, Manolo Badrena, Nathaniel Townsley, Sabine Kabongo, Gary Poulson, Richard Bona, and Victor Bailey.